Reality Check: Just Having a Gun Isn’t Enough in Today’s America

 Courtesy Paul Markel

 “Well, I have a gun, so I think I’m ready.”
-Such was the response of one gentleman during a recent group conversation regarding the potential for civil unrest, a la the summer of 2020 when America’s cities were burned in a “mostly peaceful” manner.
+Such was the response of one gentleman during a group conversation a few months ago regarding the potential for civil unrest, a la the summer of 2020 when America’s cities were burned in a “mostly peaceful” manner.
+And now, as we’ve seen over the last week, history seems to be repeating

 Sadly, that’s not the first time I have heard such a comment from a “reasonable” person.
 There seems to be a common thread flowing through reasonable and respectable people that by purchasing and then owning a gun or two will dissuade those who would come to their neighborhoods to loot and riot.